spennell/JRDevopsInterview/README.md

 [Download PyCharm](https://www.jetbrains.com/pycharm/download/)

 ## Problem

-Take the following application and convert it to a dockerised application.
+Take the following application and convert it to a dockerized application.
 The end result should be written in a compose file.

 ### Containers

 Create the following containers based on the provided source code. **Bonus if done using multi stage builds**.
 Reference the bin/build.sh script for a hint.

-**Recomendations:** A solution that has been tested uses the `python:3.10.9-slim-bullseye` docker image.
+**Recommendations:** A solution that has been tested uses the `python:3.10.9-slim-bullseye` docker image.

 1. Application container that runs the FastAPI app.

-   1. Configure the contianer to listen on port 80
+   1. Configure the container to listen on port 80

    2. App requirements are listed in requirements.txt

    3. Working directory should be **/app** and source should be included in **/app/api**

-   4. ``` ini
+   4. ```ini
       CMD ["uvicorn", "api.main:app", "--host", "0.0.0.0", "--port", "80"]
       ```